 Fr.
 Kapaun Is Finally Home

-Help us pay fitting tribute to a hero of faith and country.
-Following the identification of Father Kapaun's remains in Hawaii, the Kapaun family and the Diocese of Wichita are planning the transport of Father Kapaun’s remains back to Wichita in September 2021.
+A Hero's Homecoming.
+Following the identification of Father Kapaun's remains in Hawaii, the Kapaun family and the Diocese of Wichita transported Father Kapaun’s remains back to Wichita in September 2021.
 See the details below, and stay tuned for a dynamic homecoming video from Spirit Juice Studios!

 The Journey Home

-Departing HawaiiFollowing a send-off Mass at the Cathedral in Honolulu, Father Kapaun’s remains will be transported from the National Memorial Cemetery of the Pacific in Honolulu, Hawaii on a flight that will land at Eisenhower airport in Wichita on Saturday, September 25.
+Departing HawaiiFollowing a send-off Mass at the Cathedral in Honolulu, Father Kapaun’s remains were transported from the National Memorial Cemetery of the Pacific in Honolulu, Hawaii on a flight that landed at Eisenhower airport in Wichita on Saturday, September 25, 2021.